 What needs to change?
 Time allocations for tasks, and the addition of flexible scheduling.

 In essence, when students are focused on a task, they should not be distracted or given another task.
-Make things clear from the beginning, and allow students enough time to complete the task.
+Make things clear from the beginning and allow them enough time to complete the task.

 More resources: